ticketbase/help.ticketbase.com/articles/manually-adding-tickets.md

 ---
-title: Manually adding ticket offline ticket transactions
+title: Manually adding offline ticket transactions
 section: Payments
 question: "How can I add ticket buyers that purchased from me offline?"
 ---